 The timbrel which is used today hasn't changed significantly since the original design by William Goddard.

 The origins of the Hurstville Timbrel Brigade are as illusive as the beginnings of the Timbrel Brigade worldwide.
 It is not known who introduced this medium of praise and worship at Hurstville, or exactly when.
-The photograph shows that the Timbrel Brigade was alive and well in the 1920s, and includes Bonnie Huggett, Eva Veal, Hilda Miller and Mrs Hodge.
+The photograph shows that the Timbrel Brigade was alive and well in the 1920s and 1930s, and includes Bonnie Huggett, Eva Veal, Hilda Miller and Mrs Hodge.
 The Brigade increased in proficiency and standard over the following decades, until in the 1950s it became known in Salvation Army circles as one of the best in Sydney.

 The Hurstville Timbrel Brigade has been involved in numerous 'massed timbrel' items, including the Sydney Metropolitan Divisional Band Parade held at Arlington Oval, Dulwich Hill on 16 February 1957, where 150 Timbrellists joined forces to present the 'marches' Army of Immanuel, Keep Singing and Montreal Citadel.